Taking care of your information

 If you would prefer us not to process or analyse your information, you can let us know by contacting our Team.

 We may share your information with partners, agents or service providers to allow them to perform services on our behalf or to help us improve the services we provide to you.
 These partners will only act under our instruction and will not use your information for their own purposes.

 We always have contracts in place with our suppliers, which require them to comply with UK data protection law and have systems and processes to protect the security of your information.
 We promise to always keep your details safe and we’ll never sell your information to other organisations.

 Where you have given your consent we may share your information with partners who promote their volunteering opportunities through our website.
 This is so they may contact you directly to provide information about any volunteering opportunities they offer that you have expressed an interest in.

 We may disclose personal information if required to do so by law or if we believe that such action is necessary to protect your vital interests.
-We may disclose personal information to defend the rights, property or personal safety of Community First, our visitors and for other lawful purposes.
+We may disclose personal information where necessary for establishing, exercising or defending the legal rights of Community First.

-Some examples of the organisations with which we may share your data:
+Some organisations with which we may share your data: